vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 goes as follows:

-1. Start by writing a functional test, describing the new functionality from the user’s point of view.
+1. Start by writing a functional test, describing the new functionality from the user's point of view.
 2. Once we have a functional test that fails, we start to think about how to write code that can get it to pass (or at least to get past its current failure).
 We now use one or more unit tests to define how we want our code to